Nicky Polanco

 Nicholas Polanco (born August 18, 1980) is an American former lacrosse player.
 He is regarded as one of the best defensemen in MLL (and professional lacrosse in general) history.
 He attended Oceanside High School.

 Professional career

 Polanco was drafted by the Bridgeport Barrage in the 1st round (4th overall) of the 2002 Major League Lacrosse Collegiate Draft.
 In 2004, he was awarded the Major League Lacrosse Defensive Player of the Year Award and led the Barrage to winning the Steinfeld Cup.

 In 2005, Polanco was traded to the Long Island Lizards where he was again given the Major League Lacrosse Defensive Player of the Year Award and was selected for his second consecutive All-Star game.

 Polanco played just one season in the National Lacrosse League with the New York Saints in 2003.

-His brother, Armando, played for the Philadelphia Barrage.
+His brother, Armando, played for both the Philadelphia Barrage and New York Saints.

 On May 17, 2012, Polanco was traded to the Chesapeake Bayhawks.